 Kerbside recycling

-From July 2024, we will be providing a new kerbside recycling collection service to all residential-rated households in the city – as well as those in larger rural settlements including Fordell, Mowhanau and Marybank.
+Whanganui District Council now provides a kerbside recycling collection service to households in the city – as well as Fordell, Mowhanau and Marybank.
+This service is delivered in partnership with Low Cost Bins.

 View the kerbside recycling guidebook here(PDF, 3MB)